Persecution of Christians: Ottoman Empire

+Turkey

+The Republic of Turkey was established in 1923, after the vast majority of Christian inhabitants of Anatolia had been expelled and massacred as a result of the late Ottoman genocides.
+However, there still remained sizeable Greek and Armenian minorities in Istanbul.
+Beginning in the 1940s, the Turkish government instituted repressive policies forcing many Christians to emigrate.
+Examples are the labour battalions drafted among non-Muslims during World War II, as well as the Fortune Tax levied mostly on non-Muslims during the same period.
+These resulted in financial ruination and death for many Christians.
+The exodus was given greater impetus with the Istanbul Pogrom of September 1955 and the expulsion of Istanbul Greeks which led to thousands of Greeks fleeing the city, eventually reducing the Greek population from 200,000 in 1924 to about 7,000 by 1978 and to about 2,500 by 2006.

 Soviet Union

 After the Russian Revolution of 1917, the Bolsheviks undertook a massive program to remove the influence of the Russian Orthodox Church from the government, outlawed antisemitism in society, and promoted atheism.
 Tens of thousands of churches were destroyed or they were converted to buildings which were used for other purposes, and many members of the clergy were murdered, publicly executed and imprisoned for what the government termed "anti-government activities".
 An extensive educational and propaganda campaign was launched to convince people, especially children and youths, to abandon their religious beliefs.
 This persecution resulted in the intentional murder of 500,000 Orthodox followers by the government of the Soviet Union during the 20th century.
 In the first five years after the Bolshevik revolution, 28 bishops and 1,200 priests were executed.

 The state established atheism as the only scientific truth.
 Soviet authorities forbade the criticism of atheism and agnosticism until 1936 or of the state's anti-religious policies; such criticism could lead to forced retirement.
 Militant atheism became central to the ideology of the Communist Party of the Soviet Union and a high priority policy of all Soviet leaders.
 Christopher Marsh, a professor at the Baylor University writes that "Tracing the social nature of religion from Schleiermacher and Feurbach to Marx, Engles, and Lenin...the idea of religion as a social product evolved to the point of policies aimed at the forced conversion of believers to atheism."

 Under the doctrine of state atheism in the Soviet Union, a "government-sponsored program of forced conversion to atheism" was conducted by the Communists.
 The Communist Party destroyed churches, mosques and temples, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and it introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
 Many priests were killed and imprisoned; thousands of churches were closed.
 In 1925 the government founded the League of Militant Atheists to intensify the persecution.
 The League of Militant Atheists was also a "nominally independent organization established by the Communist Party to promote atheism".